Paris terror trial opens for 20 accused in 2015 attacks

 The trial is scheduled to last nine months.
 The month of September will be dedicated to laying out the police and forensic evidence.
 October will be given over to victims’ testimony.
 From November to December, officials including then-French President François Hollande — who was at the Stade de France on the night of the assaults — will testify, as will relatives of the attackers.

-France changed after that night: Authorities immediately declared a state of emergency and now has armed officers constantly patrolling public spaces.
-The attacks sparked soul-searching among the French and Europeans more broadly since most of the perpetrators were born and raised in France or Belgium.
-And it transformed forever the lives of all those who suffered losses or bore witness to the violence.
+In the wake of the attacks, France changed: Authorities immediately declared a state of emergency and now armed officers constantly patrol public spaces.
+The assaults sparked soul-searching among the French and Europeans more broadly since most of the perpetrators were born and raised in France or Belgium.
+And they transformed forever the lives of all those who suffered losses or bore witness to the violence.

 “Our ability to be carefree is gone,” Kielemoes said.
 “The desire to go out, travel — all of that’s gone.
 Even if we still do a number of things, our appetite for life has disappeared.”